the1lab/1lab/src/Cat/Instances/Poly.lagda.md

 The category of _polynomial functors_ is the free coproduct completion of $\sets$.
 Equivalently, it is the [total space] of the [family fibration] of $\sets\op$.
-More concretely, an object of $\ht{Poly}$ is given by a set $I$ and a family of sets $I \to \sets$.
-The idea is that this data corresponds to the polynomial (set-valued, with set coefficients) given by
+More concretely, an object of $\ht{Poly}$ is given by a set $I$ and a family of sets $A : I \to \sets$.
+The idea is that these data corresponds to the polynomial (set-valued, with set coefficients) given by

 $$